-Goodbye passwords, Hello Passkeys!
+Goodbye Passwords, Hello Passkeys!

 Be honest.
 How many of your passwords are some version of your dog’s name plus your favorite number?
 (No judgment—we’ve all been there.)
 But the truth is, hackers love predictable passwords almost as much as we love using them.
 The good news?
 The future of logging in is getting a serious upgrade, and it’s called a passkey.